Critical Infrastructure Security for Power Generation and Utilities

 Protect the Grid Without Sacrificing Access

-Utilities today must deliver more than just power; they must ensure resilience, visibility, and compliance in a threat-heavy, data-driven world.
-From ransomware targeting OT systems to evolving NERC CIP and TSA mandates, the stakes have never been higher.
+Utilities today must deliver more than power—they need resilience, visibility, and compliance in a threat‑heavy, data‑driven grid.
+From ransomware targeting control centers to evolving NERC CIP and TSA mandates, the stakes for power generation and substation cyber security have never been higher

 Owl Talon changes that.